16 Rarely Seen Photos of Jackie Kennedy

 Jackie’s bridesmaids included John Kennedy’s sister, Jean, and Ethel Kennedy, the wife of John’s brother, Robert F. Kennedy.
 They’re pictured here, along with Jack and Bobby’s “baby” brother, Edward “Ted” Kennedy.
 Jackie Kennedy’s sisters-in-law liked to tease Jackie about her silver-spoon upbringing, referring to her as “the Deb,” but the lighthearted exuberance of the newly merged family in this candid shot by Frissell is unmistakable.

 At the time of this 1957 Frissell photo, Jackie was seven months pregnant.
 Jackie and John’s first pregnancy had ended in stillbirth one year earlier (a daughter), and Frissell seems to have captured Jackie in a moment of quiet, if enigmatic, reflection.
 Happily, two months later, Jackie gave birth to Caroline, now the only still-living member of the John F. Kennedy family.
-Learn the truth behind this myth about Kennedy’s campaign that everyone still believes.

 First official photo of FLOTUS